GoogleChromeLabs/react-adaptive-hooks/README.md

 ### Save Data

-`useSaveData` Utility for getting Save Data whether it's Lite mode enabled or not
+`useSaveData` utility for adapting based on the user's browser Data Saver preferences.

 ```js
 import React from 'react';